CommunityHoneyNetwork/chn-docs/docs/amun.md

 # This can be modified to change the default setup of the amun unattended installation

 DEBUG=false

+# IP Address of the honeypot
+# Leaving this blank will default to the docker container IP
+IP_ADDRESS=

 # CHN Server api to register to
 CHN_SERVER="http://chnserver"